Brolæggerstræde 5: Later history

 J. Olsen operated a beer shop in "Captain Jacobsen's basement".
 In 1871, it was taken over by his nephew Ole Vorm.
 He had worked for the uncle for the past 18 years.
-The shop was after his death on 11 May 1895 continued by his widow and son as "Ole Vorm´s Eftf" ("Ole Vorm's Successor") until c.
+The shop was after his death on 11 May 1895 continued by his widow and son as "Ole Vorm's Eftf" ("Ole Vorm's Successor") until c.
 1907.

 Brolæggerstræde 5–7 was home to just 10 residents at the 1906 census.
-Jacobine Helene Gottlieb (née Holst, 1830–1913), a dauchter of Carl Jacobsen's uncle Lauritz Daniel Christian Holst, resided on the ground floor with two maids.
-Her husband Harald Gottlieb (1818-1868) had already died in 1868.Otto Wolff, an engineer and managing director (6 April 1858-), resided on the first floor.
-Barbra Christiane Holm (1817-1914), widow of merchant (grosserer) Peter Christian Holm (1918-1895), resided on the second floor with her daughter Alma Henriette Holm and the relativ e Kate Edith Holm (porcelain painter).
+Jacobine Helene Gottlieb (née Holst, 1830–1913), a daughter of Carl Jacobsen's uncle Lauritz Daniel Christian Holst, resided on the ground floor with two maids.
+Her husband Harald Gottlieb (1818-1868) had died in 1868.
+Otto Wolff, an engineer and managing director (6 April 1858-), resided on the first floor.
+Barbra Christiane Holm (1817-1914), widow of merchant (grosserer) Peter Christian Holm (1918-1895), resided on the second floor with her daughter Alma Henriette Holm and the relative Kate Edith Holm (porcelain painter).
 Karen Marie Brunniche, a cleaning lady, resided in the garret with her son Hans Gustav Bertel Brunniche.

 In 1913 Carl Jacobsen presented the building complex to the Carlsberg Foundation.

-The complex was listed in the Danish registry of protected buildings and places in 1945.
+The complex was listed on the Danish registry of protected buildings and places in 1945.
 In 1950-1951, Viggo Steen Møller (1897-1990) undertook a comprehensive restoration of the buildings.
 The renovation received an award from the City of Copenhagen in 1952.
 In 1973-1975, Vilhelm Wohlert (1920-2007) was charged with adapting the former brewhouse for use as a new home for the Nt Carlsberg Foundation.
-The project received a n award from the City of Copenhagen in 1976.
+The project received an award from the City of Copenhagen in 1976.

 Architecture

 Brolæggerstræde 5

 Brolæggerstræde 5 is constructed with three storeys over a walk-out basement.
 The seven-bays-wide facade is finished with a belt course above the ground floor, a sill course below the first-floor windows and a modillioned cornice.
 It is plastered and painted in a blueish-grey colour on the ground floor and white on the upper floors.
 An arched gateway is located in the two bays furthest to the right.
-The keystone features the old cadastral number (No. 113") as well as the year of construction ("1797").
-Above the gate is a stone plaque, with an inscription in gold lettering, commemorating that Carl Jacobsen was born in the building in 1942 and that J. C. Jacobsen undertook his first experiments with the brewing of lager beer (undergæret øl) in the building in 1838.The now bricked-ip basement entrance was originally topped by a Hood mould supported by corbels.
-Access to the main staircase of the building is cia a door in the gateway.
+The keystone features the old cadastral number (No. 113) as well as the year of construction (1797).
+Above the gate is a stone plaque, with an inscription in gold lettering, commemorating that Carl Jacobsen was born in the building in 1942 and that J. C. Jacobsen undertook his first experiments with the brewing of lager beer (undergæret øl) in the building in 1838.
+The now bricked-up basement entrance was originally topped by a hood mould supported by corbels.
+Access to the main staircase of the building is via a door in the gateway.
 The pitched red tile roof features five dormer windows towards the street.
-A six-bays-long side wing extends from the rear side of the building along one side of the central courtyard. it is integrated with the front wing via a canted corner bay.
+A six-bays-long side wing extends from the rear side of the building along one side of the central courtyard.
+It is integrated with the front wing via a canted corner bay.
 All the facades facing the courtyard are finished with iron vitriol yellow lime mortar.